m-elhamlaoui/refactoring-24-zyd/README.md

 This change allows for easier sorting, editing, and refreshing of table data using straightforward methods like `fireTableDataChanged()`, thereby improving maintainability.

-(Continue converting the rest of the document into Markdown using the same style and formatting.)

 ## 5. Conclusion & Benefits
 Through these comprehensive changes, I achieved significant improvements in the project's architecture and code quality: